awasson/civiTAX/README.md

 Note: In order for this extension to work correctly it must be named ca.lunahost.civitax and placed into your extensions directory.

 This extension is currently in development and is not ready for production.
+I am still working on the applying and reporting of tax functions.

 A civiCRM tax field extension